top of page

 After running the command, go back to the console and approve the enrollment to activate your dashboard view.

-At this point, CrowdSec is running — but it’s not yet analyzing Traefik logs, so it won’t make any blocking decisions yet.. to do that we will add a Remediation Component + Traefik Logs 💪
+At this point, our Coolify Firewall CrowdSec is running — but it’s not yet analyzing Traefik logs, so it won’t make any blocking decisions yet.. to do that we will add a Remediation Component + Traefik Logs 💪

 Remediation components are what CrowdSec uses to take action (like blocking bad IPs).
 These actions are triggered by CrowdSec’s decision engine (LAPI), based on logs it parses from your applications like Traefik.